TimmHess/UnrealImageCapture/README.md

 ## Save Image Data to Disk
 To do so, each tick of the `CaptureManager` we look up the first element of the `RenderQueue`, if its `RenderFence` is completed then we save the image to disk, else we do nothing.

 The last thing we need is a procedure to write to disk, this time without blocking our game thread.
-For this we implement an asynchonous procedure storing the data to disk.
+For this we implement an asynchronous procedure storing the data to disk.
 [Link to UnrealWiki](https://wiki.unrealengine.com/Using_AsyncTasks)